-Nature of the transaction Transactions Outstanding balances including Impairment provision on outstanding Impairment

-\$ '000 Ref during the year commitments Terms and conditions balances expense
+Nature of the transaction \$ '000 Ref Transactions during the year Outstanding balances including commitments Impairment provision on outstanding balances Impairment expense ÷ 000 noi during the year communents balances expense Donation - Fee waiver 5 7 - Donation policy - Development application fee 6 - - 30 days Tipping Fees 7 10 - 30 days - -

-Supply of Recycling Contract 1 673 149 30 days

-Supply of plant and road construction 2 6,560 11 30 days

-Council employee wages 3 717 Award wages

-Donation 4 22 Donation policy

-Donation - Fee waiver 5 7 Donation policy

-Development application fee 6 30 days

-Tipping Fees 7 10 30 days

-Section 94 Contributions 8 30 days

-Burial and Funeral Applications 9

-Council Lessee 10 -

-1 Council has appointed its recycling contract to a company of which a Councillor is a board member, the Councillor has declared his involvement and is excluded from all meetings COUNCI HAS ADDOMIED IS RECIDING COMPACING A COMPANY OF WHICH A COUNCIDE IS A DOALD MEMORY.
-THE COUNCIDE HAS DECLARED HIS INVOLVEMENT AND IS EXCLUDED FOR ALL MEETINGS.
+1 Council has appointed its recycling contract to a company of which a Councillor is a board member, the Councillor has declared his involvement and is excluded from all meetings.

-- 2 Council engages three local companies for various plant hire and road making activities.
+2 Council engages three local companies for various plant hire and road making activities.
 The company directors are a related party to a Councillor, the Councillor has declared an interest and follows the code of conduct.
-All contracts are awarded through the tender process. - 3 Two members of Council staff are related parties to KMP and Councillors.
+All contracts are awarded through the tender process.

+- 3 Two members of Council staff are related parties to KMP and Councillors.
 The interest is declared. - 4 Council provided a donation/sponsorship to several community groups where Councillors are related parties.
 Interest had been declared and payments made through the executive donations procedure. - 5 Council provided a donation to a charity group equal to the value of the Council facility hire fee of which a Councillor is a related party.
 Interest was declared and payment was made through the executive donations procedure. - 6 Council has received a development application from a Councillor.
 Interest has been declared. - 7 Council provides a debtor account for the purposes of tipping fees at the Goulburn Waste Management Centre to related parties of Councillors.
 Interest has been declared and all fees are charged as per the adopted fees and charges.
-Payment terms are 30 days. - Council provides a debtor account to issue section 94 contributions which are required to be paid by businesses who own quarries to maintain their rural haulage routes within the Goulburn Mulwaree Area.
-Interest has been declared and all fees are charged according to the Goulburn Mulwaree s94 Development Contribution Plan 2009 disclosed in the Councils fees and charges.
-Payment terms are 30 days. - 9 Council provides a debtor account for the purpose of burial and funeral director application fees.
-Interest has been declared and all fees are charged as per the adopted fees and charges.
-Payment terms are 30 days.. - 10 The Council provides a debtor account to issue lease invoices for the Goulburn Hockey Centre to the Goulburn District Hockey Association where a KMP is a Treasurer.
-Interest has been dieclared and all fees and charges as per the executed lease agreement.
+Payment terms are 30 days.